runsecret/rsec/README.md

 Vault Address: arn:aws:secretsmanager:us-east-1:012345678912:secret:MyDatabasePassword
 ```

-For specific examples for your vault provider, see the relevant [Supported Secret Vaults](#supported-secret-vaults) subsection.
+For examples specific to your vault provider, see the [Supported Secret Vaults](#supported-secret-vaults) section.

 ## Complete Example